dgarciaher/CTCI/cp1/README.md

      Step 7:

      * Make sure to have exeptions for empty strings and strings with characters that are not a-z.
 Also be able to handle really long strings and one character strings.

+* L: Strategy works for all cases with added exeptions.